-With its signature green color and tart flavor, the Granny Smith apple is one of the most popular apple varieties in the US.
-Find out all you need to know in this ingredient guide!
+With its signature green color and tart flavor, get all you need to know about Granny Smith apples in my dietitian’s guide.

 Granny Smith apples are said to have been discovered in Australia by a woman named Maria Ann (Granny) Smith.